Search This Blog

 Monday, August 5, 2013

-I'm not delving into the Savage World rules here per say as if you are reading this you probably already know how the system works.
-Instead I'm going to focus on the book itself as source material.
+I’m not diving deep into the Savage Worlds rules here (if you’re reading this, you probably already know the system).
+Instead, I’m focusing on the book itself as source material.

-In closing I give it 4.5 out of 5 stars.
+In closing, I give it 4.5 out of 5 stars.
+How about you?
+Have you played Weird Wars?

 Sunday, August 4, 2013